janostgren/url-xi/README.md

             ]
         }
 ```
+Here we also show the feature that steps and requests can be disabled with the *disabled* boolean property

 ## Iterator
 You can use an iterator to iterate a step in several laps.
 An iterator can be based on a number or an array.
 Variable substitution is supported for the value of the iterator.
 The variable must be of type array and extraction must have the array flag.